Article Image

 Industry Strength

-Often good growth candidates come from sector or industries which are behaving strongly as a whole.
-The sector tool allows you to rank sectors and industries on their performance and would be a good place to start a top down selection.
+Often good growth candidates come from sectors or industries which are behaving strongly as a whole.
+The sector tool allows you to rank sectors, groups, industries and even sub-industries on their performance and would be a good place to start a top down selection.

 Market timing